CIMR-Algos/SeaIceConcentration_ATBD_v2/_build/html/_sources/book/baseline_algorithm_definition.md

 (sec_owf)=
 ##### Open Water Filter
 The {term}`OWF` is a filter that detects where the ocean is most probably free for ice, and sets the SIC value to 0% SIC in the final product.
 This filter is needed to get exactly 0% SIC over large ocean areas away from the ice cover.
-Historically, OWFs have been based on the Ku- and Ka-band channels, sometimes also 22.2 GHz.
+Historically, OWFs have been based on the K- and Ka-band channels, sometimes also 22.2 GHz.
 It generally involved so-called 'Gradient Ratio'
 {term}`GR` values.

 In the CIMR Level-2 SIC algorithm, we follow recent developments at the EUMETSAT OSI SAF and rather use a normalized version of the {term}`DAL` metric (eq. {eq}`eq_dal`) as the basis for